 Loans receivable are recorded at the principal amount of loans outstanding less an allowance for loan impairment.
-Loans are classified as impaired when loan payments are in arrears for more than 90 days or when, in management's opinion, there is no longer reasonable assurance of the timely collection of the full amount of principal and interest.
+Loans are considered for impairment when loan payments are in arrears for more than 90 days or when, in management's opinion, there is no longer reasonable assurance of the timely collection of the full amount of principal and interest.